omaiyea/trelloyes/README.md

 # Trello React
-Trello React recreates some parts of the popular list-making app Trello in React.
+Trello React recreates the popular list-making app Trello.... in React.

 ## Motivation
 This was built to start 'thinking' in React.
 It was based off of starter non-React code, which I converted to different components.